hwadaejongju - Jirisan Ridge traverse 화대종주

 From there it was on to Samdobong (삼도봉), marked by a triangular stone where three provinces meet: Gyeongnam, Jeollanam, and Jeollabuk.

 By early afternoon, I reached Yeonhacheon Shelter.
-It was nothing fancy (no views, outhouse bathrooms) but the rangers were friendly and handed out salt tablets and vitamin C.
+It was nothing fancy (no views, outhouse bathrooms) but the rangers were friendly and handed out salt tablets and vitamin C at check-in.

 Yeonhacheon Shelter

 More importantly, I met Yejin, another solo hiker.
-We clicked instantly, swapping hiking stories over coffee and later sharing dinner.
+We clicked instantly, swapping hiking stories over coffee and later sharing dinner and being bunk mates.
 It turned out she’d be my hiking buddy for much of the rest of the trail.

 We decided to sleep in and start late since our distance was shorter.
 It was the most beautiful day of the hike.
 Clear skies stretched forever, and from the ridge we could see all the way to Yeosu and the sea.